jeffhandley/jeffhandley.github.io/aboutme.md

 title: About Me
 ---

 My name is Jeff Handley.
-I've been creating web applications for over 20 years.
-I grew up on the Microsoft stack but now I focus on Node, React, Redux, and GraphQL.
-I have passion for implementing large web applications that provide end-user productivity and delight.
+I've been creating software for over 20 years.
+I have passion for implementing large applications and frameworks that provide end-user productivity and delight.

-The teams I've worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
+By focusing on intuitive, composable, and extensible frameworks, the teams I've worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
 I've been recognized as a compassionate people manager with an unparalleled sense of ownership in products and user experiences.
 These traits have helped me lead many teams through successful releases.

 I've had the pleasure of [speaking at several conferences](conferences) including Øredev, MonkeySpace, OuterConf, and Silicon Valley Code Camp.
-I am the author of the [DataAnnotations validation features](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.validator) built into the .NET framework, the [Strickland JavaScript validation framework](https://strickland.io), and a few other [npm packages](https://www.npmjs.com/~jeffhandley).
+I am the author of the [DataAnnotations validation features](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.validator) built into .NET, the [Strickland JavaScript validation framework](https://strickland.io), and a few other [npm packages](https://www.npmjs.com/~jeffhandley), and more.
+I have architected and led development for systems in many domains and used by millions of users, some of which have been in production for nearly 20 years.

+## Microsoft (2019-present)

+I'm an Engineering Manager on the .NET Libraries team.
+We build the lowest level managed code that all other code is built on.
+I rejoined Microsoft in December 2019.

-## SAP Concur
+## SAP Concur (2015-2019)

-I'm the Senior Director of Web UI Engineering at SAP Concur.
-I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, our expense experience, and the setup experience for our SMB expense and invoice products.
+I was previously the Senior Director of Web UI Engineering at SAP Concur.
+I worked with the teams that deliver the core UI components, the UI infrastructure frameworks, the corporate travel booking experience, the expense experience, and the setup experience for the SMB expense and invoice products.

-Our group includes teams in Bellevue, WA, USA and Prague, Czech Republic.
-We also have team members who work from home across several states and time zones.
-We partner with teams in California; Texas; Virginia; Maidenhead, UK; Prague; and Frankfurt, Germany.
+While at SAP Concur, I had the opportunity to learn what it takes to foster remote work and support from-distributed teams.
+My group there included teams in Bellevue, WA, USA and Prague, Czech Republic.
+We also had team members who worked from home across several states and time zones.
+I partnered with teams in California; Texas; Virginia; Maidenhead, UK; Prague; and Frankfurt, Germany.

-## Microsoft
+## Microsoft (2008-2015)

-Many folks know of me from my time at Microsoft.
+Many folks know of me from my first time working at Microsoft.
 I was the Engineering Manager for the NuGet Package manager, WCF RIA Services, ASP.NET Web Pages, Razor, and a few other projects.
 I helped open-source the Silverlight SDK and RIA Services.
 I led NuGet from being a small open-source project to shipping as part of Visual Studio, building a team around it along the way.

 While at Microsoft, I was the lead developer of the validation validation features built into the .NET Framework's `System.ComponentModel.DataAnnotations` namespace.
 My work included `IValidatableObject`, `ValidationResult`, `ValidationContext`, and `Validator`, among other implementation details introduced in .NET 4.0.
 Those features delivered validation functionality into ASP.NET MVC, ASP.NET Web Forms, WCF RIA Services, Silverlight, and WPF.